thamidu/COD4-HUDs-Creator/README.md

 	>This command allows you to adjust the Vertical Alignment (hud.AlignY) of a HUD. *The options avaiable for this command are **Top, Middle and Bottom.***

 * **$savehud [hud_name STRING] *[level?
 BOOLEAN]***
 	>This command will save the C script for the defined HUD in a .txt file.
 It will be saved in `cod4directory/main/saves` folder.
 Set level as 1 if you need to set HUD as a Global HUD (Level).
-Default it will be saved as Player HUD (self).
+Default, it will be saved as Player HUD (self).

 * **$saveall *[level?
 BOOLEAN]***
 	>This command will save every HUD you have created in a .txt file.
 It will be saved in `cod4directory/main/saves` folder.
 Set level as 1 if you need to set all HUDs as a Global HUDs (Level).
-Default they will be saved as Player HUDs (self).
+Default, they will be saved as Player HUDs (self).

 ## Guide